awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 ```

 The AWS SAM template contains the following elements\.
-+  `ApplicationID`: is the ARN to your application\.
-You can find this from the **My Applications** section of the AWS Serverless Application Repository\.
++  `ApplicationID`: Your application's ARN\.
+This information is located in the **My Applications** section of the AWS Serverless Application Repository\.
-+  `SemanticVersion`: is the version of your serverless application\.
++  `SemanticVersion`: The version of your serverless application\.
 You can find this from the **My Applications** section of the AWS Serverless Application Repository\.
-+  `Parameter` \(optional\): application parameters
++  `Parameter` \(optional\): Application parameters\.

-If you are planning to reference config/script files in your AWS CloudFormation template, follow the highlighted format shown below\.
+If you are planning to reference config/script files in your AWS CloudFormation template, follow the format shown below\.
 For nested templates \(AWS::Cloudformation::Stack\), only TemplateURLs without intrinsic functions are supported\.
 Note the `Parameters` content in the template\.

 ```
 AWSTemplateFormatVersion: '2010-09-09'